bolrog/d2dx/README.md

 ## Installation
   Copy the included "glide3x.dll" into your Diablo II folder.

+  Note that in some cases you may have to also download and install the Visual C++ runtime library from Microsoft: https://aka.ms/vs/16/release/vc_redist.x86.exe

 ## Usage
 ### To run the game in windowed mode